25 Best Things to Do in Yosemite National Park

 That said, Glacier Point is truly a sunset spot, as sunset is without a doubt the best time to enjoy the views at golden hour, when the evening light brings out the best of the colors in Yosemite Valley—especially on Half Dome!

-However, Glacier Point is much more than the viewpoint itself, as the Glacier Point Trailhead serves as the starting point for a number of amazing day hikes, like the Pohono Trail, the Panorama Trail, and the surprisingly underrated Four Mile Trail.
+However, beyond the views, Glacier Point is much more than the overlook itself, as the Glacier Point Trailhead serves as the starting point for a number of amazing day hikes, like the Pohono Trail, the Panorama Trail, and the surprisingly underrated Four Mile Trail.

 For this reason, I highly recommend driving up to Glacier Point well before sunset to enjoy one of these amazing day hikes, with the idea of sticking around at the viewpoint once you make it back.